The Academy's International Program

 - Furnish two letters of recommendation from current teachers in both English and Math

-- Enclose TOEFL score report (test must be taken within a year of the date of application).
-SLEP is no longer accepted.
+- Enclose TOEFL score report (test must be taken within a year of the date of application) or send Duolingo English Test Result

 - Provide transcripts for all education completed (must be in English with official seal)